AK-74: New features

-Accessories supplied with the military version of the rifle include a 6H4 or 6H5 type bayonet, a quick-loading device, three spare magazines, four 15-round stripper clips, maintenance kit, cleaning rod and sling.
-The bayonet is installed by slipping the muzzle ring around the flash hider and latching the handle down on the bayonet lug under the front sight base.
-The 6H5 AK-74 bayonet introduced in 1983 represents a further refinement of the 6H4 AKM bayonet.
-It introduced a radical blade cross-section, that has a flat milled on one side near the edge and a corresponding flat milled on the opposite side near the false edge.
-The blade has a new spear point and an improved one-piece molded plastic grip making it a more effective fighting knife.
-It also has saw-teeth on the false edge and the usual hole for use as a wire-cutter.

 5.45×39mm cartridge

 Relatively small sized, light weight, high velocity military service cartridges like the 5.45×39mm allow a soldier to carry more ammunition for the same weight compared with their larger and heavier predecessor cartridges, have favourable maximum point-blank range or "battle zero" characteristics and produce relatively low bolt thrust and free recoil impulse, favouring light weight arms design and automatic fire accuracy.
 Tests measured the free recoil energy delivered by the 5.45×39mm AK-74 rifle at 3.39 J, compared with 7.19 J delivered by the 7.62×39mm in the AKM.

 Early 5.45×39mm ballistics tests demonstrated a pronounced tumbling effect with high speed cameras.
 Some Western authorities believed this bullet was designed to tumble in flesh to increase wounding potential.
 At the time, it was believed that yawing and cavitation of projectiles were primarily responsible for tissue damage.
 Martin Fackler conducted a study with an AK-74 assault rifle using live pigs and ballistic gelatin; "The result of our preset test indicate that the AK-74 bullet acts in the manner expected of a full-metal-cased military ammunition – it does not deform or fragment when striking soft tissues".
 Most organs and tissue were too flexible to be severely damaged by the temporary cavity effect caused by yaw and cavitation of a projectile.
 With the 5.45 mm bullet, tumbling produced a temporary cavity twice, at depths of 100 mm and 350 mm.
 This is similar to (but more rapid than) modern 7.62×39mm ammunition and to (non-fragmenting) 5.56×45mm NATO ammunition.